 The new Fourways Mall recently launched by Accelerate and its 50% partner Azrapart is a 178 000 square meter R9bn behemoth which is expected to grow to 200 000 square meters once the home improvement store, Leroy Merlin, opens.
 Obviously, the developers want to create a shopping/office node which will compete with Sandton and then benefit from developing the land which they own in the immediate vicinity.
 The real question is whether a shopping mall of this size can be supported by the local community – especially without a Gautrain station.
 It is well known that South Africa, and particularly the Gauteng area, is over-supplied with shopping malls – and the growing trend is towards online shopping rather than bricks-and-mortar shopping.
 The Fourways Mall itself is very impressive with all the right retail tenants as well as some new arrivals from overseas, but still feels significantly unfinished.
 And it is a real stretch to see it competing seriously with Sandton City anytime soon.
 The problem is that the R10bn that it has cost will take at least 2 decades to repay and during that time retail behavior is likely to change significantly.
 Judging from the share price, the investing public is far from convinced about the long-term future of this retail giant.
 Consider the chart:

+Aspen (APN) is a pharmaceutical company which trades in 150 countries in a wide range of specialty and branded products aimed at a range of acute and chronic medical conditions.
+They have 25 manufacturing facilities on 17 sites.
+Their main product categories are thrombosis, anaesthetics, cytotoxics and nutritionals.
+The sale of its Global Nutritionals business for 644m euros disappointed the market, causing the share price to fall heavily and break sharply down through key support at around R240.
+Since then it has fallen to levels below R100.
+Pharmaceuticals generally are a defensive industry which does well even during a recession because people are compelled to buy chronic medications.
+However, a major factor in Aspen's case is the strength of the rand.
 In its results for the year ended 30th June 2019, the company reported turnover from continuing operations up by 1% and headline earnings per share (HEPS) down by 11%.
 Normalised HEPS was down by 7%.
 Net borrowings came down to R38,9bn from R53,5bn in the previous period and no dividend was declared.
 The company said, "Strong cash flows in the second half allowed the Group to achieve a cash conversion ratio of 107% for the year.
 In the closing six months Aspen also completed the disposals of its Nutritionals Business and a portfolio of products distributed in Asia Pacific, realising cash proceeds before tax of R12,3 billion and a combined profit on disposal of R5,4 billion."
 Aspen announced on 17th May 2019 that the sale of its infant nutritional business for R10,4bn had been approved by New Zealand authorities and would help reduce debt levels.
 In the longer term, the company expects that its interests in China will eventually be larger than its South African interests.
 Its P:E ratio of 7,5 is not demanding for a solid, international, blue-chip, rand-hedge like this.
 To this you must add that its CEO, Stephen Saad, and his deputy, Gus Attridge, have bought about R110m worth of Aspen shares at these lower levels - which shows that they have a strong belief that the shares are cheap at current levels.
 In addition, at the President's investment conference, Aspen announced that it would invest R3,4bn in its Port Elizabeth factory.
 On 14th August 2019, the company announced that it had to pay an GBP8m (R146m) fine for anti-competitive behaviour - which contributed to negative sentiment.
 So we believe that it is a good investment at current levels, but we suggest, to be cautious after the recent sharp fall.
 The share has just broken up through its 65-day exponentially-smoothed moving average and so may begin a new upward trend.

 Apparently, there is a move afoot to radically re-organise Brait with Christo Wiese’s involvement and the assistance of certain large shareholders.
 A proposal called “Project Arbiter” has been leaked to the Business Day which envisages a completely new board of directors and the sale of all the company’s investments (Iceland Foods, Premier Foods, Consol and New Look) except for its 72% stake in Virgin Active.
 Nobody is yet prepared to confirm or deny the deal, but the share price appears to be bottoming out after a long downward trend that has seen it reach close to one third of its net asset value (NAV).
 Consider the chart: